 Formula 1's commercial success is dependent to a considerable extent on the abilities and reputation of Formula 1's management.
 Formula 1's senior management team has a wealth of experience both in Formula 1 and in the media sector more widely.
 Stefano Domenicali, Formula 1's Chief Executive Officer, brings his history of success in Formula 1 racing at Ferrari and the broader auto industry at Audi and Lamborghini.
-Formula 1's Chief Financial Officer, Duncan Llowarch, and the General Counsel, Sacha Woodward Hill, have 26 years and 27 years of experience in Formula 1, respectively.
-Ross Brawn, who retired at the end of 2022 as Managing Director of Motor Sports, has over 40 years of experience in motor racing, holding senior positions in several leading Formula 1 teams including his own, Brawn GP, which won the Formula 1 Constructors' title in 2009.
+Formula 1's Chief Financial Officer, Duncan Llowarch, and Chief Legal Officer and Chief Administrative Officer, Sacha Woodward Hill, have 27 years and 28 years of experience in Formula 1, respectively.
 While Formula 1 has the benefit of a strong management team and contracted revenue which provide Formula 1 stability in the near term, the voluntary departure of any key personnel could disrupt Formula 1's operations and have a material adverse effect on Formula 1's business and results of operations, which in turn could materially adversely impact the Formula One Group.
 Liberty and Formula 1 continue to take steps to hire new members of management for the Formula 1 team as Liberty continues to expand the Formula 1 business.
-If Liberty and Formula 1 are unable to make strategic hires to strengthen the management of Formula 1, or if we are unable to retain these strategic hires over the long-term, the Formula 1 business may suffer, and Liberty may be unable to recognize the anticipated benefits of the acquisition of Formula 1.
+If Liberty and Formula 1 are unable to make strategic hires to strengthen the management of Formula 1, or if we are unable to retain these strategic hires over the long-term, the Formula 1 business may suffer.